-At the Develop stage the project has been taken through a formal sign-off, which has given the corporate and financial backing to the development of one or more concepts that have addressed the initial problem.
+At the product development stage, the project has been taken through a formal sign-off, which has given the corporate and financial backing to the development of one or more concepts that have addressed the initial problem.

 At the end of the Develop stage, the design process will have brought the product development team to a stage where the product or service is ready for delivery to production.

 The final quarter of the process is when the product is finalised and launched into the relevant market.
 Key activities in this phase are:-

 - Final product testing and approval in-house

 The Deliver stage of the double diamond design process is where the final concept is taken through final testing, signed-off, manufactured and launched.

 It will result in a product or service that successfully addresses the problem identified during the Discover stage.
 It will also include processes for feeding back lessons from the full design process to inform future projects, including methods, ways of working and relevant information.

 Do product designers need first hand interaction with the manufacturing process?

 John Fogarty is the retired Bisley Director of Design.
 In an industry career spanning five decades he has witnessed significant changes in the relationship between designer and manufacturer.
 Here he makes the case for continued close physical collaboration.